 Join me!

-Given the current popularity of lateral space gardening, there are supplies available for all sorts of wreath plantings.
-Evergreen, succulent, moss, and flower wreaths are beautiful micro gardens that will suit most any style or climate.
-Care will vary depending on what type of planting you decide on, but many will last for months, if not years, with a couple weekly squirts of a spray bottle.
+Given the current popularity of lateral space gardening, supplies are available for all sorts of wreath plantings.
+Evergreen, succulent, moss, and flower wreaths are beautiful micro gardens that will suit almost any style or climate.
+Care will vary depending on what type of planting you decide on, but many will last for months, if not years, with a couple of weekly squirts of a spray bottle.

 Watch the Wreath Making Video!